bloominstituteoftechnology/Car-Sales/README.md

 # _Project - Car Sales_

-- This is a really fun project, and one to show your family and friends when you've finished.
+-x  This is a really fun project, and one to show your family and friends when you've finished.
-- You will be starting with a structured and styled app
+- x You will be starting with a structured and styled app
 - You have been commissioned to implement Redux as the state management system in this app
 - You have the freedom to manage the state how you would like - ie, connecting multiple components to pass data directly to them, or maybe connecting one component, and then putting the data into a context object.